kristinbranson/APT/README.md

 ## Requirements

-* A recent version of MATLAB (R2014b or later preferred)
+* A recent version of MATLAB (R2014b or later preferred) with Image Processing, Stats toolboxes
-  * Image Processing toolbox, Stats toolbox
 * A recent checkout of JCtrax (https://github.com/kristinbranson/JCtrax) or JAABA (https://github.com/kristinbranson/JAABA)
 * A recent checkout of Piotr Dollar's toolbox (https://github.com/pdollar/toolbox)
 * If running tracking with the Labeler (APT), a recent checkout of APT (https://github.com/kristinbranson/APT)